Benjamin Grubbs - Founder

 While attending Syracuse University, Benjamin continued his journalism pursuits as a news reporter for WAER radio, and as the east coast editor of a magazine startup affiliated with the Screen Actors Guild.
 He also conceived, financed and executive produced a pilot television show focused on the food, beverage and hospitality industry in the San Francisco Bay Area.

 A summer internship with Yahoo! brought Benjamin to Singapore in 2000.
 He returned in January 2001 to lead the newly formed business unit focused on growing Yahoo!
-Broadcast in Southeast Asia, which was at the time the world's leading online video company. eBay recruited Benjamin in 2004 to lead its marketing unit in Southeast Asia and Hong Kong, and help grow the world's leading e-commerce company at the time into new markets.
-After relocating to Hong Kong with eBay, Benjamin was recruited by Turner Broadcasting to lead its newly formed interactive media business unit, and oversee its investments and product development in online games and digital services, and how it incubated new IP online.
+Broadcast in Southeast Asia. eBay recruited Benjamin in 2004 to lead its marketing unit in Southeast Asia and Hong Kong.
+After relocating to Hong Kong with eBay, Benjamin was recruited by Turner Broadcasting to lead its newly formed interactive media business unit, and oversee its investments and product development in online games and digital services.

 In 2015, Benjamin relocated his family to Los Angeles to become YouTube's global director of top creator partnerships.
 His global team managed over $100 million in investments into creators to grow their business on and off YouTube.
-He departed Google in early 2018 to pursue building new ventures and investing in talented entrepreneurs as a full-time role.
+He departed Google in early 2018 to form Next 10 Ventures and pursue building new ventures and investing in talented entrepreneurs as a full-time role.